We Can Work It Out

 "We Can Work It Out" is a song by the English rock band the Beatles, written by Paul McCartney and John Lennon.
 It was first issued as a double A-side single with "Day Tripper" in December 1965.
-It also appeared on the 1966 US release Yesterday and Today.
-The release marked the first time in Britain that both tracks on an artist's single were promoted as joint A-sides.
 The song was recorded during the sessions for the band's Rubber Soul album.
-The single was number 1 in Britain (where it won the Ivor Novello Award for the top-selling A-side of 1965), the United States, Australia, Canada and Ireland.
+The single reached number one in Britain (where it won the Ivor Novello Award for the top-selling A-side of 1965), the United States, Australia, Canada, and Ireland.
 In the UK, it was the seventh highest selling single of the 1960s.

-"We Can Work It Out" is a comparatively rare example of a Lennon–McCartney collaboration from this period in the Beatles' career, in that it recalls the level of collaboration the two songwriters had shared when writing the group's hit singles of 1963.
-This song, "A Day in the Life", "Baby, You're a Rich Man" and "I've Got a Feeling", are among the notable exceptions.
+"We Can Work It Out" is a comparatively rare example of a Lennon–McCartney collaboration from this period in the Beatles' career, in that the two songwriters worked together as they had when writing the group's early hit singles of 1963.
+"A Day in the Life", "Baby, You're a Rich Man", and "I've Got a Feeling", are among the other notable exceptions to this trend from the group's later career.

 Composition

-McCartney wrote the words and music to the verses and the chorus, with lyrics that "might have been personal", probably a reference to his relationship with Jane Asher.
-McCartney then took the song to Lennon, who contributed the middle 8:
+McCartney wrote the words and music to the verses and the chorus, with lyrics that "might have been personal", probably relating to his relationship with actress Jane Asher.
+McCartney then presented the song to Lennon, who contributed the bridge:

-With its intimations of mortality, Lennon's contribution to the twelve-bar bridge contrasts typically with what Lennon saw as McCartney's cajoling optimism, a contrast also seen in other collaborations by the pair, such as "Getting Better" and "I've Got a Feeling".
+With its intimations of mortality, Lennon's contribution to the twelve-bar bridge contrasts typically with what he saw as McCartney's cajoling optimism, a contrast also seen in other collaborations by the pair, such as "Getting Better" and "I've Got a Feeling".
 As Lennon told Playboy in 1980:

-In author Ian MacDonald's view, some critics have overemphasised the extent of McCartney's optimism in the song and neglect the toughness in passages written by McCartney, such as "Do I have to keep on talking until I can't go on?"
-Lennon's middle shifts focus from McCartney's concrete reality to a philosophical perspective in B minor, illustrating this with the waltz-like passage suggested by Harrison that leads back to the verse, possibly meant to suggest tiresome struggle.
+In author Ian MacDonald's view, some critics have overemphasised the extent of McCartney's optimism in the song and neglect the urgency in passages written by McCartney, such as the line "Do I have to keep on talking until I can't go on?"
+Lennon's middle shifts focus from McCartney's concrete reality in D Mixolydian to a philosophical perspective in B minor.
+The waltz-like passage suggested by Harrison that leads back to the verse is possibly meant to suggest tiresome struggle.
 Rather than a formal change to 3/4 time, the waltz effect is created by the use of quarter note triplets within the regular 4/4 rhythm.